 The Living Theatre will close.

-It’s another sign that a MCreade drugstore or a MCbucks coffee shop is coming to a corner near you – so many ghosts in our gentrifying town – but 20 years after that subway ride – Danny Hoch (American writer, director and performance artist ) is still here.
+… so many ghosts in our gentrifying town – but two decades after that subway ride – Danny Hoch (American writer, director and performance artist ) is still here.

 He’s a man on a soapbox – rough-tongued, poetic, and musical – standing up for the endangered species – connecting the dots with his history, his parents history, and his grandparents history in NYC …

 Do you know of a story trail?
-Is there a neighbor, who heard from a shop keeper, who heard from a farmer the story of a wolf, or a bird, or a river?
+Is there a neighbor, who heard from a shop keeper, who was told by the bartender a story of a wolf, or a bird, or a river?

 How can you let a little piece of today’s news take you down a trail, back into another time and place?
 What stories do you recall?